HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 )
 }}

-Combining both of the previous events means that a new service worker will immediately come into effect, replacing the previous one, without having to wait for active clients (e.g. tabs) to be closed and reopen at a later point (e.g. a new user session), which is the default behavior.
+Combining both of the previous events means that a new service worker will immediately come into effect, replacing the previous one, without having to wait for active clients (for example, tabs) to be closed and reopen at a later point (for example, a new user session), which is the default behavior.
 Developers find this technique useful to ensure that every critical update goes through immediately, which explains its wide adoption.

 Another interesting aspect to analyze are caching operations, which are frequently used in service workers and are at a core of a PWA experience, since they enable features like offline and help improving performance.